-Students who want to live off-campus must meet one of the following criteria.
+Students who want to live off-campus must meet one of the following criteria:

-- Be a senior as defined by the BPC catalog - Reside with your parents, legal guardian, or spouse within 50 miles of the campus - Be 22 or older as of the first day of classes during the term you wish to live off-campus - Be an athlete who has followed the procedure of getting approval from your coach, athletic director, and Chris Dooley - Have a doctor's note that has been approved by the Student Development Department
+- Be a senior as defined by the Brewton-Parker College catalog - Be a student admitted to the bachelor of science in nursing (BSN) degree program (enrollment in pre-nursing does not qualify) - Reside with parents, legal guardian, or spouse within 50 miles of the campus - Be 22 or older as of the first day of classes during the term you wish to live off-campus - Be an athlete who has followed the procedure of getting approval from your coach, athletic director, and Chris Dooley - Have a doctor's note that has been approved by the Student Development Department

-\Approval to live off-campus must come from the Student Development Department/Housing (non-athletes).
+Approval to live off-campus must come from the Student Development Department/Housing (non-athletes).
 For athletes, you must have approval from your coach before petitioning the Student Development/Housing office.
 Please submit a written request to your coach or to the Student Development Office (non-athletes).
 You should receive approval of your request within seven (7) days.